 As stated in the statement of community involvement, the Council will consult with a number of specific and general consultation bodies in our consultation process.

-Those wishing to be added to, or deleted from this list should contact the Council at: email@example.com
+If you'd like to be added to, or deleted from this list, please contact the Council at: firstname.lastname@example.org.